5 budget home improvements that add the most value, according to property experts

 According to data collected by experts at commercial estate agents, Savoy Stewart, tidying your garden is the most valuable home improvement.
 It can add a possible £57,922 to your home's value with a potential DIY cost of just £68.

 Tidiness is certainly the best budget garden idea to get your outdoor space looking its best, not to mention a great way to make your small garden look bigger.
-If you're looking for more ways to evolve your garden then Thomas recommends adding a few cheap plants as they add a splash of colour to your space.
+If you're looking for more ways to evolve your garden, you could try adding a few affordable plants to add a splash of appealing colour.

 2. Clean your walls